Goodbye to Hangzhou

 So after two incredible years, it all ends here–with one last, glorious posting to this lousy blog.
 Here is the grand crescendo, the final finale, the nail in the coffin.
 It features a music video.
-It has never-before-seen pictures.
-And it has drama, and an ending so sublimely bittersweet you’ll laugh and cry at the same time.
+Never-before-seen pictures.
+And drama, with an ending so sublimely bittersweet you’ll laugh and cry at the same time.
 Hopefully not just from the bad writing.

 Travel Log, 23 June